-Craig heads the IT discipline within Shoosmiths’ technology, media and telecoms team and advises on a wide range of IT and sourcing matters across a wide range of industry sectors with a particular focus on the IT, financial services and retail sectors.
+Craig is a partner within Shoosmiths’ technology, digital and telecoms team and advises on a wide range of IT and sourcing matters across a wide range of industry sectors with a particular focus on the IT, telecoms, financial services and retail sectors.

 Craig's diverse experience includes negotiating IT system integration agreements, infrastructure and desktop outsourcings, ERP and CRM system procurements, complex IT-centric and business process outsourcings (both onshore and offshore), negotiating software implementation, licensing and support agreements, advising on intellectual property issues within the technology, healthcare and biotechnology sector and advising on contractual arrangements relating to e-commerce trading platforms and co-branded financial services on behalf of financial institutions and retail partners.